 Migration Soundscapes

-However, decades of forest change may have resulted in certain areas of forest having fewer arthropod resources than other areas.
+However, decades of forest change have resulted in certain areas of forest having fewer arthropod resources than other areas.
 For birds making habitat selection decisions from the sky, it may not be possible to distinguish high-quality forest habitat from forest habitat that is lacking food resources.

 Bioacoustic recorder in a stream gorge study site in late summer.